wndlovu/kampoosa_paper/data/README.md

-Data for this study was collected from Nov 2017 to Dec 2020.
+Data for this study was collected ranging from Jan 2012 to March 2023.
 The following files contain the compiled data for this time frame.

 #### DETAILED SAMPLING METHODS